Rintarooo/MDVRP_MHA/README.md

 ```
 ./test.sh g
 ```
-If you create data by mistake, you can remove with `rm` option
+If you create data by mistake, you can remove them with `rm` option
 ```
 ./test.sh rm
 ```

 Now you can test with `or`, `to` and `ga` option.
-You can see the result score in `Csv`
+You can see the result score in `Csv` dir.

 ### inference phase(with 1 test data manually)
 Generate test data